trms/nml/doc/nml-cmsgpack.md

 - I am currently basing my MessagePack assumptions on this binding: https://github.com/antirez/lua-cmsgpack
 - that MessagePack binding uses a BSD two clause license, I will probably need to update this project's license (MIT)
-- **MessagePack is Big Endian**, this may cause a performance issue when transferring larger data buffers across little endian systems.
-All of our MC components are little endian at the moment.
+- **MessagePack is Big Endian**, but I'm copying the POD buffers using memcpy, not swapping the byte order since all of our MC components are little endian at the moment.
 - MessagePack encoding and decoding are two step processes.
 They both allocate a temporary internal buffer to store the encoded data, which is then pushed to lua as a string buffer.

 #solutions